 Nowadays all important documents are written on computers – so they must be uploaded to web pages that everybody can find and access.

-The public entities have been given a grace period of 12 months after the commencement of the law to put these rules in effect.
-Which means that latest by September 2017 a paradise for retrieving important information will have arrived in Kenya.
+The public entities were given a grace period of 12 months after the commencement of the law in October 2016 to put these rules in effect.
+Which means that latest by September 2017 a paradise for retrieving important information has arrived in Kenya.

 More specific cases